yurical/seismology-docker/README.md

 remote: Total 8 (delta 0), reused 8 (delta 0), pack-reused 0
 Receiving objects: 100% (8/8), 4.42 KiB | 4.42 MiB/s, done.

-# Go to the directory where you extracted `seismology-docker.zip`
+# Go to the directory where you cloned repository or extracted `seismology-docker.zip`.
 PS > cd seismology-docker

 # Make sure that `Dockerfile` exists in the current directory